pabloargote/pabloargote.github.io/_pages/publications.md

 author_profile: true
 ---

+"Interventions to Counter Misinformation: Lessons from the Global North and Applications to the Global South", with Rob Blair, Jessica Gottlieb, Charlene Stainfield, Laura Paler, and Brendan Nyhan (Forthcoming in Current Opinion in Psychology).

 "Politics Matter: How Political Experience Mitigates School Disruption on Children Outcomes", with Manuel Alcaino (Forthcoming in The Russell Sage Foundation Journal of the Social Sciences).

 Argote, Pablo and Visconti, Giancarlo (2023).
 "Anti-Elite Attitudes and Support for Independent Candidates."
 Plos One 18(10).
 Paper [here.](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0292098)